McCann homers twice, White Sox top Pirates on Clemente Day

+PITTSBURGH (AP) — The Pittsburgh Pirates spent the day honoring Hall of Famer Roberto Clemente.
+The organization participated in acts of community service.
+The players all wore Clemente’s famous No. 21, the first time a Pirates player donned that number since Clemente’s death 48 years ago.
+There was an extended pregame introduction featuring members of the Clemente family, a nod to a player who was an icon both on and off the field.

+Then the first pitch against the Chicago White Sox arrived.
+The pomp and circumstance faded.
+So did the nostalgia.
+Pittsburgh is in the midst of a rebuild.
+The White Sox believe they’re at the end of one.
+And over the course of nine innings on Wednesday night, Chicago provided a glimpse of what the Pirates hope the finished product might look like.

-PITTSBURGH (AP) — James McCann went deep twice for the first multi-homer game of his seven-year career as the White Sox drilled Pittsburgh 8-1 Wednesday on a night the Pirates honored Hall of Fame outfielder Roberto Clemente.
+James McCann went deep twice for the first multi-homer game of his seven-year career as the White Sox rolled to an 8-1 victory.

-Each member of the Pirates and other Puerto Rican-born players across the major leagues wore Clemente’s long-retired No. 21 jersey in tribute to the icon, who died in a plane crash at age 38 on New Year’s Eve 1972 while delivering relief supplies to earthquake victims.
-A large “21” was mowed into the grass in right field below the 21-foot high Clemente Wall and not far from the Roberto Clemente Bridge that connects PNC Park’s North Shore neighborhood with downtown.

-The immaculately tended grass was largely left alone.
-McCann and the White Sox did their damage elsewhere.

-McCann’s fourth home run of the season landed in the grass beyond the center-field wall leading off the third.
+McCann’s fourth home run of the season landed in the grass beyond the center-field wall leading off the third inning.
 He took JT Brubaker (1-1) deep again in the sixth, a long two-run shot that landed beyond the tarps that cover the first section of bleachers.
 McCann’s teammates whooped as he rounded the bases, the first time in 590 career games he’s trotted home twice after knocking it over the fence.

+“I’m going to continue to prepare myself to play and whatever games my name’s called, I’m going to be ready to do that,” said McCann, who has been splitting time behind the plate with Yasmani Grandal.

 Chicago rookie Dane Dunning (1-0) pitched into the seventh to earn his first career victory.
 Dunning allowed just three hits in six-plus shutout innings, with one walk and three strikeouts.